Listing of regulations in effect for Amistad National Recreation Area authorized by Title 36, Code of Federal Regulations.

-- Only jugs may be used that have not contained or do contain oil or other petroleum products or hazardous chemicals.
+Only jugs may be used that have do not contain oil or other petroleum products or hazardous chemicals.

-- Placing of a jug does not confer exclusive right of owner to use the area, i.e., fishing areas will be used on a first-come-first-served basis.
+Placing of a jug does not confer exclusive right of owner to use the area, i.e., fishing areas will be used on a first-come-first-serve basis.

 Mooring jugs are allowed by State law and are a traditional use for this area.

 The Recreation Fee Demonstration Program, Public Law 104-134 (and as later amended by other public laws), authorizes Amistad NRA to collect recreation fees.
 Amistad has established recreation fees for front country camping, hunting, and lake use (boating).

 The scattering of human ashes from the ground or air is allowed provided the ashes fall at least 100 yards from any developed area and archeological site.
 A permit is not needed for scattering of ashes at this time.
 Such activity is minimal and would not cause negative impacts on resources or visitor activities.

 (b)(a) Vessels and their operation on all waters subject to NPS jurisdiction are governed by non conflicting boating safety laws and regulations of the State within whose interior boundaries a park area or portion thereof is located.